M2TeamArchived/Nagisa/README.md

 - Support single-thread multi-task download.
   (Temporarily based on Windows.Networking.BackgroundTransfer)

-# How to help to develop Nagisa
-- Direct contributions
-  - **Create pull requests directly.**
-  - Please send e-mails to Mouri_Naruto@Outlook.com if you have any questions.
-- Feedback suggestions and bugs.

 # License
 Nagisa (not including third-party libraries) is distributed under the MIT License.
 For more information, please read [Nagisa's License](LICENSE).